-Mike Sommers is the 15th chief executive of the American Petroleum Institute since its founding almost a century ago.
-API is the largest national trade association representing all aspects of America's oil and natural gas industry.
+Mike Sommers is the 15th chief executive of the American Petroleum Institute (API), the largest trade association representing all aspects of America's natural gas and oil industry.

-Before being named APl's president and CEO, Sommers led the American Investment Council, a trade association representing many of the nation's leading private equity and growth capital firms and other business partners.
+Previously, Sommers headed the American Investment Council, representing the nation's leading private equity and growth capital firms and other business partners.

-Sommers spent two decades in critical staff leadership roles in the U.S. House of Representatives and the White House, including chief of staff for Speaker of the House John A. Boehner (R-Ohio) and Special Assistant to President George W. Bush at the National Economic Council.
+Throughout his career, Sommers has held critical leadership roles in the U.S. House of Representatives and at the White House, including as Chief of Staff for Speaker of the House John A. Boehner and Special Assistant to President George W. Bush at the National Economic Council.

 Sommers is a native of Naperville, Ill., and a graduate of Miami University in Oxford, Ohio.
 He is married to Jill Sommers, a former Commissioner at the Commodity Futures Trading Commission (CFTC).
 They have three children in college and live in Alexandria, Virginia.